Lorenzo Styles

-Lorenzo Cavelle Styles (born January 31, 1974) is an American former professional football player who was a linebacker for six seasons with the Atlanta Falcons and St. Louis Rams of the National Football League (NFL).
+Lorenzo Cavelle Styles Sr. (born January 31, 1974) is an American former professional football player who was a linebacker for six seasons with the Atlanta Falcons and St. Louis Rams of the National Football League (NFL).
 He spent half a season as the head coach of the Marion Blue Racers.
-His sons are Lorenzo and Sonny.
+Styles is the father of football players Lorenzo Styles Jr. and Sonny Styles.